Locations:

 Management and Treatment

-Healthcare providers start by treating any underlying cause.
-For example, if you can’t open your mouth because you have an infected (abscessed) tooth, your healthcare provider may give you antibiotics or remove the infected tooth.
+Healthcare providers start by treating the cause of the spasms or tightness.
+For example, if you can’t open your mouth because you have an infected tooth, your healthcare provider may give you antibiotics or remove it.
 Other possible treatments are:

-• Muscle relaxants: These are prescription medications that ease muscle spasms.
+• Muscle relaxers: These prescription medications ease muscle spasms.

-• Physical therapy: Healthcare providers may recommend exercises or physical therapy that stretch tight jaw muscles.
+• Physical therapy: A physical therapist may recommend exercises that stretch tight jaw muscles.
+They may use devices that gradually pull your jaw apart.

 Advertisement